mohammedrabeeh/DerivTest/README.md

 ## Improvements and further developments

 * The design and UI experiences could be further developed.
-For eg: color of the 24h change based on increase or decrease.
 * To improve performance, implementing an unsubscribe feature would allow receiving only the relevant data through the WebSocket when switching to a different section.
 * Utilize Redux Thunk for handling asynchronous operations.
 * Seperate actions and reducers to different folders for better code arrangement.